danielgom/AWS-Certifications/Important.md

 * Locked down to region
 * Does live outsided the EC2 - if traffic is blocket, instance will never see it
 * Maintain one security group for SSH access
-* If application is not accessible (time out), it's a security group issue
+* If application is not accessible (timeout), it's a security group issue
 * If application gives connection refused error, it's an application error or it's not launched